Why Improv Matters — Off the Stage

 4 Ways to Earn Trust Via Improv Wisdom

-Have you ever walked into a group space to find out you’ll be participating in experiential learning?
+Have you ever walked into a meeting or group space to find out you’ll be participating in experiential learning?
 Look around the room at the faces and the body language.
 Do you see clenched fists?
 Maybe people have started to grind their teeth a bit.
-Perhaps there’s even a sudden line at the rest rooms.
-Believe it…
+Perhaps there’s even a sudden line at the rest rooms.…

 Read more